How to Change Your Thinking

 Move past frustration and start to look below the surface and tie it back to a belief.

-You may feel annoyed, and even depressed, that you've let yourself gain excess belly fat; however, you realize that your unhealthy habits, not your age, is causing you to gain weight.
+You may feel annoyed, and even depressed, that you've let yourself gain excess fat; however, you realize that your unhealthy habits, not your age, is causing you to gain weight.

 Slowly you begin to get unstuck.